hicalvin/hicalvin.github.io/_posts/2021-10-28-abc_always_being_coding.md

 category: tech
 ---

-This is such a [GREAT github repo](https://github.com/jwasham/coding-interview-university) by sharing all the content from [**John Washam**](https://github.com/jwasham) to parepare the interview of programming then successfully became an Engineer of Amazon.
+This is such a [GREAT github repo](https://github.com/jwasham/coding-interview-university) to share all the content from [**John Washam**](https://github.com/jwasham) when he was pareparing the interview of programming, and eventually became an Engineer of Amazon successfully.

-With 196k star, 8.4k watch and 52.7k fork as of now.
-As he said, this was planed just a to-do list of study topcis, but now it's get such a valuable resource for new software engineers.
-To do one normal thing in a extreme way will make the whole thing completedly not normal.
+With 196k star, 8.4k watch and 52.7k fork as of now. this was planed just a to-do list of study topcis in the beginning, but now it's such a valuable resource for new software engineers. *To do one normal thing in a extreme way will make the whole thing completedly not normal.*

-As what wechat mentioned, after visiting John's repo, he turned sleepless that night.
-I totally agree.

-For coding, I should start doing something before ending 2021.
+I really should do better job in CODING by the end of 2021.

 ### Start from Algorithm

 - [x] Harvard CS50 - Asymptotic Notation(video)
+- [x] Buy the book of **Data structure and Algorithm in Python**
 - [x] Big O Natations (general quick tutorial) (video)
   - [Intro to Big O Notation and Time Complexity](https://www.youtube.com/watch?v=D6xkbGLQesk). :thumbsup: for this video, explained all the stuffs in math.
     - How to idenify